CodeDynasty-dev/Jetpath/README.md

 ### Support

-Your contribution(s) is a good force for change anytime you do it, you can ensure JetPath's continues growth and improvement by contributing a re-occurring or fixed donations to our Github sponsors.
+Your contribution(s) is a good force for change anytime you do it, you can ensure Jetpath's continues growth and improvement by contributing a re-occurring or fixed donations to our Github sponsors.